hugogirard/apimDevOps/README.md

 # APIM DevOps

-This github provide an example how to do DevOps with Github for Azure API Management.
+This github provides an example how to do DevOps with Github for Azure API Management.

-Keep in mind, their is none one solution only to achieve this, this is one example using Bicep.
+Keep in mind, there is none one solution only to achieve this, this is one example using Bicep.
 The same can be accomplished with Terraform or other Open Source tools provided by Microsoft.

-DevOps can be done in multiple way, Microsoft provides some recommendation [here](https://learn.microsoft.com/en-us/azure/api-management/devops-api-development-templates).
+DevOps can be done in multiple ways, Microsoft provides some recommendation [here](https://learn.microsoft.com/en-us/azure/api-management/devops-api-development-templates).

 The proper flow of API in a DevOps world will be this one below.